MarceJara/FutureBot-MiniSumoBot/build.md

 # 3D printed parts

 In the next image, you can see the assembled chasis.
 Both part 1 and part 2 are variations of the front part so you are free to use whatever you want.
-Here, we use the 1. front-pale design since i like it over the ramp design.
-I join parts 1,3,4,5,6 and 7 melting the unions with my soldering iron.
+Here, we use part #1 (front-pale) since I like it over the ramp design.
+I joined parts 1, 3, 4, 5, 6 and 7 melting the unions with my soldering iron.
 I just let part 3. sumo-back-ceiling not melted since you need to be able to take it apart to insert batteries and cables easily.

 ![SumoBot build](assets/chasis_guide_parts.jpeg){: style="width: 400px;"}